Unicondylar Knee Replacement in Bangalore

 Indications include localised osteoarthritis, preserved cruciate ligaments, minimal deformity, and a stable knee joint confirmed through imaging and clinical evaluation.

-Partial knee replacement treats only the affected area, while total knee replacement resurfaces the entire joint.
+A partial knee replacement treats only the affected area, while a total knee replacement resurfaces the entire joint.
 Partial procedures preserve more natural knee movement in selected patients.

 Yes, appropriately selected active patients may benefit, as the procedure maintains more natural knee mechanics, though high-impact activities may still be restricted.